Kaimunchi/CS-coursework-samples/README.md

 + [Multithreaded Fibonacci Prime](https://git.brandoningli.com/brandon/truman-coursework-samples/tree/master/CS260/fib_prime) - A multithreaded program to calculate Fibonacci Prime numbers.
 Utilizes the `ExecutorService` and a custom thread-safe circular buffer utilizing `Lock` and `Condition`s

 ## CS 291 - Models of Computation [Fall 2018]
 >Logic: propositional calculus, first-order predicate calculus.
 Formal reasoning: natural deduction, resolution.
 Applications to program correctness and automatic reasoning.
-Formal models of computation: regular languages, finite automata, grammars, pushdown automata, Turing machines, classes P and NP, uncomputability, the halting problem.
+Formal models of computation: regular languages, finite automata, grammars, pushdown automata.

 This course is a theory course with some programming in the Prolog language.